 Details of the Financial Aid Award

-This is the amount Cornell has determined that your family can contribute towards the cost of attendance at Cornell.
-This typically is used for expenditures that are not directly billed to your bursar account, but depending upon the amount of your family contribution, you may have to use a portion of the family contribution to pay your bursar bill.
+Your Cornell expected family contribution (EFC) is an estimate of your family's "out-of-pocket" costs for the academic year.
+Your expected family contribution includes both student and parent contributions.
+This amount typically is used for expenditures that are not directly billed to your bursar account, but depending upon the amount of your expected family contribution, you may have to use a portion to pay your bursar bill.
 We assume that you will use half of this amount each semester.

 Estimated Financial Need